 |See the attached JPEG clipping from the JH Parts Manual.

-On the back end of the oil pump housing, next to the bore where the distributor installs, you'll see a second bore with a pressed-in steel plug.
-Under that plug there is a sleeve/ cylinder with ports cut in it's sides, a piston in the sleeve, and a coil spring pressing the piston down to the bottom/ far end of the bore.
+On the back end of the oil pump housing, next to the bore where the distributor installs, you'll see a second bore with a pressed-in steel plug with an O-ring seal (item 14).
+Under that plug there is a sleeve/ cylinder with ports cut in it's sides (item 17), a piston in the sleeve (item 16), and a coil spring (item 15) pressing the piston down to the bottom/ far end of the bore.
 The bore is a through hole, and breaks into the oil pump's 'working' area, on the high pressure side of the rotor and annulus (ring).

-As the pump builds oil pressure, the pressure pushes the spring loaded up the bore.
+As the pump builds oil pressure, the pressure pushes the spring-loaded piston up the bore, compressing the spring.
 Eventually the piston moves far enough up the bore to uncover the ports in the sleeve/ cylinder wall, and oil vents out of the port.
-The ports dump oil into an angled drilled passage that goes back to the inlet/ low pressure side of the oil pump.
+The ports dump oil into an angled drilled passage that goes back to the inlet/ low pressure side of the oil pump's rotor & annulus.

 The port position (how far up the cylinder bore it's placed) and the strength of the coil spring determine the pressure at which the relief valve vents.
 That's designed and built in, and is not intended to be adjustable.
-However, some racers in search of a little more pressure have been known to shim the coil spring with a washer or two.
+However, some racers in search of a little more pressure have been known to shim the coil spring with a washer or two between the spring and the pressed-in plug/ cap.
 Or, old springs can fatigue and weaken over the years, allowing the piston to move too easily and vent oil at too low of a pressure.

 I do not know the correct spring rate, and to the best of my knowledge, replacement parts are no longer available.
-If any new s do exist do exist, they will be from JH specialists, since Lotus never did sell them.
+If any new springs do exist, they will be from JH specialists, since Lotus never did sell them, and Jensen is long out of business.
 Instead, Lotus preferred that you buy a replacement oil pump that is correctly calibrated.

 Oil pressure that builds very slowly on cold start-up is probably caused by something other than a faulty pressure relief valve.
 Never say never, but don't focus exclusively on the relief valve and over-look other possibilities.